Guppy16/pico-tts/README.md

 - [ ] Setup a UART port
 - [ ] use a simple dshot cmd with telemetry to see if uart outputs

 - [ ] May be necessary to set irq priority of uart to be lower than DMA.
 Note the the DMA timer must be sufficiently slow (which it should be).
+Otherwise, it may be better for uart interrupt to have a higher priority(!)

 - :tick: Transfer PWM setup to `tts/`
 - [ ] Transfer DMA setup to `tts/`